 - In May 2012, TechCrunch’s Eric Eldon wrote an enthusiastic review about Chorus: ‘the rest of us have been stuck turning screwdrivers’.
 As far as I know, he’s the only journalist who has gotten an on the record sneak peek of the publishing platform.

 - In April 2014, The Washington Post named CEO Jim Bankoff the ‘Media Mogul No One Knows‘.
 It’s an insightful profile about a man who used to build media brands for AOL and it’s commonly known as a ‘very good leader’.

 - Chorus is mostly a single Ruby on Rails app, read more about the technical background on their product site.

 - Read about the design process of a typical Vox Media site and the role of Chorus in it.

 I hope you’ve enjoyed this Chorus research!
 I’ll keep updating this page.
-Last time I did was on December 4th, 2014.
-Let me know through Twitter or the comments form if you have any questions or suggestions and subscribe to the RSS feed for further updates.
+Let me know through Twitter or the comments form if you have any questions or suggestions.